 It is also important to understand the different categories in which the Stock Keeping Unit number is identified.

 The full form of UPC is a universal product code.
 It is a barcode symbology which is widely used in many countries to track products in store.
 It consists of 12 digits and is uniquely assigned to every item.
 To be able to use the system, a company first has to become a part of it.
 GS1 US, The global standard Organisation, formerly known as the uniform code Council, manages the signing of UPC within the US.

 Let us now understand the difference between SKU numbers and UPC.

 UPCs are 12 digit codes that are assigned by GS-1 the global standard Organisation.
 They work with the manufacturer and the retailers.
 The main aim of the GS–1 is to assign and oversee the global use of UPCs.
 This code is placed by the manufacturers on the product itself.
-SKU numbers, on the other hand, are ordered stock numbering system designed to identify the inventory easily.
+Stock Keeping Unit numbers, on the other hand, are ordered stock numbering system designed to identify the inventory easily.
 It is subjective and differs from one business to another.
 You can use the manufacturer’s UPCs instead of the SKU numbers to track products in your system.
 But this might not be that beneficial as you may miss out on a lot of benefits.

 UPC is very helpful in other ways.
 You can use them to maintain kind manufactured suggested retail price (MSRP) It can also help you to check out the local or online competition.

 In case if you get confused as to whether you are referring to a UPC or SKU, you can check the details on the package of the product.
 UPC symbol will be the barcode label on the back of the product while the Stock Keeping Unit will generally be printed on the store- specific pricing.

 What is EAN?